microshare/microshare.github.io/docs/2/installer/lorawan/gateway-installation.md

 toc: true
 ---

-{% include image.html url="/assets/img/thumbnail-4.jpg" description="thumbnail 2" %}
+{% include image.html url="/assets/img/thumbnail-3.jpg" description="thumbnail 2" %}

 <br>
 ## 1. Introduction
 ---------------------------------------

-Gateways form the bridge between devices and internet.
-Devices use low power networks like LoRaWAN to connect to the gateway, while the gateway uses high bandwidth networks like WiFi, ethernet or cellular to connect to the cloud.
+Gateways bridge your devices to the internet.
+Devices use low power LoRaWan networks to connect to the gateway, while the gateway uses high bandwidth networks like WiFi, ethernet or cellular to connect to the cloud.

 ## 2. How to install it ?